 Skip to main content Link Menu Expand (external link) Document Search Copy Copied

-Installing and configuring a microk8s edge cluster
+Installing a microk8s cluster

-1. Install microk8s:
+1. Install MicroK8s:

 sudo snap install microk8s --classic --channel=stable

-2. If you are not running as root, add your user to the microk8s group:
+2. If you are not running as root, add your user to the MicroK8s group:

 sudo usermod -a -G microk8s $USER